← Back to Blog·Mar 16, 2026·9 min read

 Cost and Performance Tradeoffs

 AWS gives you flexibility, but cost can sprawl if analytics is unmanaged.
-Keep ownership clear:
+Each approach has a different cost profile — understanding the tradeoffs early prevents surprises at scale.

-• Server-side pipelines improve control but add Lambda, queue, and storage overhead.
+Better control over data, but adds Lambda, queue, and storage overhead.
+Best for strict compliance needs.

-• Hybrid setups are often cheapest long-term: logs for diagnostics + lightweight analytics for decision-making.
+Hybrid setups are often cheapest long-term: logs for diagnostics + lightweight external analytics for decision-making.
+Avoid building a full analytics dashboard from AWS primitives unless you have dedicated data engineering capacity.

 Important